ceosss/ceosss/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on a Flutter Project.
-- 🌱 I’m currently learning Flutter BLoC.
+- 🌱 I’m currently learning Flutter.
 - <strong>👨‍💻 I’m actively looking for a Job Opportunity.</strong>
 - 💬 Ask me about Javascript, React and Flutter.
 - 📫 How to reach me: Scroll Down.